bryceckj/droneci/README.md

 # Drone CI
-CI/CD pipeline for automating workflows with containers
+CI/CD pipeline for automating workflows with containers https://docs.drone.io/

-https://docs.drone.io/

-    "Pipelines help you automate steps in your software delivery process, such as initiating code builds, running automated tests, and deploying to a staging or production environment.

-    Pipeline execution is triggered by a source code repository.
-A change in code triggers a webhook to Drone which runs the corresponding pipeline.
-Other common triggers include automatically scheduled or user-initiated workflows.

-    Pipelines are configured by placing a .drone.yml file in the root of your git repository.
-The yaml syntax is designed to be easy to read and expressive so that anyone viewing the repository can understand the workflow."

 # Setup

 ## Drone Server & Runner
-To run Drone pipelines, first you have to set up a Drone Server and Runner(s).
+To run Drone pipelines, first set up a Drone Server and Runner(s).
 Since Drone is container-native, every component, including the server and runner, can be run as containers.
-In fact, every step of the pipeline is also run as containers.
+Every step of the pipeline is also run as containers.

 ### Compute Resources ###
 To set up a Drone server container, first provision the necessary compute resources.
 For example, we can use an AWS EC2 instance.
-For this instance, make sure the security group allows inbound rules for port 80 (HTTP) and port 3000.
+For this EC2, ensure the security group allows inbound rules for port 80 (HTTP) and port 3000.

-After that, we will configure some pre-requisites, and then spin up a Drone container in the instance.
+After that, we will configure some pre-requisites, and then spin up a Drone container in the EC2.

 ## Pre-Reqs: ##